 We expected that the effect of economic growth on happiness would be smaller in nations that have gone though economic ups and downs than in nations where the economy has grown more smoothly.
-This expectation was not supported by the data, see table 3c.
+This expectation was not supported by the data [see Table 4(c)].